sh0416/clrcmd/README.md

 ## 0. Download checkpoints
 We want to upload model registry such as huggingface hub to make our model easily accessible, but due to the complicated process, we just manually upload the checkpoint to our gdrive.
 Please visit this [link](https://drive.google.com/drive/folders/1q-a7z2Xy09dThp3FtCVdH2GprcEykgaa?usp=sharing) to download the checkpoints we used in our experiment.
+We assume the `pytorch_model.bin` is located in `/home/username/checkpoints/bert-rcmd/pytorch_model.bin`

 ## 1. Prepare Environment
 We assume that the user uses anaconda environment.